-I have always worked with children, through my experience at Rouleau School as well as through my interest in arts and sports.
+I have always worked with children, through my experiences at Rouleau School as well as through my interest in arts and sports.
 However, my first opportunity to work with children full time was in 2017 when I worked for Arthouse Art School.
 I was hired not only to run and teach the camps, but to also plan and execute the syllabus.
 I ran three camps over the course of the summer, and we did extensive work together.
 The children were of various ages and skill levels.
 What I loved most was learning their individual skills and passions, they were all such great artists!
 Below are some photos of what they created over the Summer.

 I am currently in my third year of middle years education studies at the University of Regina.
 My teaching (constantly evolving) philosophy includes practices such as: anti-oppressive education, anti-bias education, and progressive teaching methods.I am also doing my pre-internship at Ruth M. Buck school!
 In my spare time, I work as an education assistant for Regina Public Schools, as well as an Interventionist for the Autism Resource Centre.